 Contact the Department of Educational Leadership, Research and Technology graduate office at (269) 387-3893 or Diane Bourgeois.

-For course descriptions visit the higher education and student affairs leadership master’s concentration page.
+For course descriptions visit the higher education and student affairs (HESA) leadership master’s concentration page.
 Courses required to complete the certificate are listed below; all courses are three credit hours unless otherwise indicated.
 Most, if not all, courses are offered on the Kalamazoo campus.
 A minimum of 15 credit hours is required for the certificate.
+All courses are 3 credits unless otherwise noted.

 and choose two of the following courses in consultation with and approval of Faculty Advisor.